kaitmore/multimesh-workshop/workshop.md

 - The `ssl_config` field defines the credentials that are expected to be present on disk when a proxy routes to this cluster.
 This has already been filled out for you and the client certs for the Edge node have been added to the Ping Pong sidecar.
 - Notice that the cluster object doesn't link to any other object except the very top level zone object.
 Clusters can link to as many services as you want via `shared_rules`.

+To edit the file, hit `i` for interactive mode.
 Fill in the instances array with the IP that you noted from your partner.
-Save the file and run:
+Hit `esc` and then `:wq` to save the file.
+To apply the file, run:

 ```sh
 greymatter create cluster < cluster-mesh-2.json